For more than three decades, clients have turned to George for his expertise in complex commercial litigation.

-Representing Honeywell International Inc. against Bombardier Inc, which is claiming approximately $450 million in damages from Honeywell in a dispute respecting the parties' rights under three contracts for Honeywell's supply of aircraft propulsion units for Bombardier's Challenger 300, Challenger 350 and C Series programs.
+Representing Honeywell International Inc. against Bombardier Inc. in the context of a $450 million claim in relation to various contracts for the supply by Honeywell of aircraft propulsion units for Bombardier's Challenger 300, Challenger 350 and CSeries programs.

 Cominar Real Estate Investment Trust